albertkjoller/ml-energy-systems/README.md

 ------------
 ### __Assignment 1:__ Renewable energy trading in day-ahead and balancing markets

-This assignment deals with investigating the problem of trading renewable energy in day-ahed and balancing markets by comparing two strategies; 1) using predictions of the wind power production before adressing the decision-making problem and 2) directly determining the most effective offering strategy using data-driven methods.
+This assignment deals with investigating the problem of trading renewable energy in day-ahed and balancing markets by comparing two strategies; namely, 1) using predictions of the wind power production before adressing the decision-making problem and 2) directly determining the most effective offering strategy using data-driven methods.
 In the process, a deterministic optimization model is combined with linear and non-linear data-driven methods that are explored along with the effect of regularization.

 --------